 - Rapidata Services has some online fundraising services as well as direct debit facilities.

 - SnapDonate (new autumn 2014) is an app which connects with JustGiving via scanning a charity logo.

-- (Charity) Technology Trust has various fundraising related online (and offline) services, including bulk email, card processing.
+- Charity Digital (was Tech Trust) has various fundraising related online (and offline) services, including bulk email, card processing.

 The open source add-on to the CiviCRM platform, CiviContribute, may be available.
 While coming from an American base, they are trying hard to internationalise it.

 Also see Membership Systems, as increasingly fundraising management processes are integrated into a wider CRM (customer relationship management) function.
 Also check Online services for Event Management.

 Platforms, giving portals

 Also see Fundraising Resources page for sample charity websites, ‘shop and give’.
 Make sure you check what set up costs, commission on Gift Aid claims and/or transaction fees are charged.

 - Charity Choice web directory provides an online donation facility for registered charities.